Visyond/website-hugo/site/content/use-cases/_index.md

           Create interactive presentations for stakeholders to visualize forecasts, track goals & performance, and test scenarios in a way you didn’t know was possible.
         useCaseURL: /solutions/presentations-for-investors/

+      - useCaseTitle: Insightful visualizations for teams
+        useCaseImage: /img/icons/use-cases/use_case_4.svg
+        isVisible: true
+        useCaseDescription: >-
+          Present your insights, and empower teams to interact with the central model in a way you didn’t know was possible.
+        useCaseURL: /solutions/insightful-visualizations/

       - useCaseTitle: Revenue optimization and cost reduction
         useCaseImage: /img/icons/use-cases/use_case_6.svg
         isVisible: true